-- Please note our general comments to question no. 4 above concerning self-isolation guidance, high-risk categories and the need to preserve the relationship of trust and confidence. - Domestic travel: The UK government now advises social distancing.
-This does not expressly deal with business meetings or travel but it does encourage home working and advises against non-essential use of public transport. - International travel: The UK government now also advises against all but essential international travel anywhere in the world. in large part due to the risk of travel bans preventing the employee from returning home.
+- Please see item no. 4 above concerning stay-at-home rules, self-isolation guidance, high-risk categories and the need to preserve the relationship of trust and confidence. - Domestic travel: The UK government now prohibits non-essential travel.
+Work should be done from home, unless this is not possible. - International travel: The UK government now prohibits non-essential travel, which is likely to include most international travel.
+It also advises against all but essential international travel anywhere in the world, in large part due to the risk of travel bans or unavailability of commercial flights preventing the employee from returning home.
 This advice is likely to affect travel insurance coverage.
 Many countries have already banned UK visitors. - All employers should assess whether any travel (domestic or international) is essential.
 We consider that in all but truly exceptional cases it would be unreasonable to insist on international travel.
+Where travel is considered essential, we advise providing the employee with a brief letter of explanation to provide to relevant authorities, if necessary.